test-acc-254/youtube-music/README.md

 - **Crossfade**: Crossfade between songs

+- **Dark Mode**: Enables a comprehensive dark theme for the application interface.
+Automatically disables Album Color Theme when enabled to prevent conflicts

 - **Disable Autoplay**: Makes every song start in "paused" mode

 - **[Discord](https://discord.com/) Rich Presence**: Show your friends what you listen to